The Census by Statistics New Zealand in 2023 identified that 24% of households in New Zealand consisted of one-person.

 Good housing decisions are key

-Many single people are not able to buy a home due to their inability to qualify for a mortgage because they don’t have enough income to meet the mortgage payments by themselves.
-In 2018 39.5% of single person households were renting compared with 34.6% of all households.
-Housing tends to be the largest annual expense for single-person households.
-Downsizing or relocating can eliminate some of the financial stress.
+Some single people cannot buy a home due to their inability to qualify for a mortgage because they don’t have enough income to meet the mortgage payments by themselves.
+In 2023 36% of single person households were renting compared with 34% of all households.
+However, the percentage of single person households who owned their own house increased from 60% in 2018 to 64% by 2023.

-- If you are living in a large home, it may be necessary to sell and move to a smaller home
+• If you are living in a large home, it may be necessary to sell and move to a smaller home.

-- Take on a boarder or flatmate.
+• Take on a boarder or flatmate.
 Your property rates, maintenance and heating costs are likely to be less in a smaller home.

-- If you have a good relationship with your children, there are now more options for adding an additional house on their section without needing to subdivide or adding a self-contained unit onto their existing house.
+• If you have a good relationship with your children, there are now more options for adding an additional house on their section without needing to subdivide or adding a self-contained unit onto their existing house.

-- Co-owning a house with family or a friend is also possible, but seek good legal advice before proceeding with this.
+• Co-owning a house with family or a friend is also possible but seek good legal advice before proceeding with this.

 Prepare for economic turbulence